 As shown in Fig. 5-16, the use of AI technology is expected in all areas of radio communication systems, such as various controls and algorithms in radio communication, network and device management, and functions that automatically optimize for use cases and environments.
 And, in cyber-physical fusion, it is possible to utilize AI technology in a communication system that spans real space and virtual space, such as "communication using AI avatar as an endpoint" described later.
-Furthermore, various technologies can be mentioned as the sophistication of communication technology using AI.
-Technology to improve delay and reliability in non-orthogonal multiple access (NOMA) [5-62, 5-63], Technology that anticipates the changing environment and predicts the propagation environment and communication quality [5-64, 5-65], Technology that intelligently switches routes with other wireless technologies that integrate and cooperate based on the predicted propagation environment and communication quality [5-66], Technology to autonomously place mobile base stations in the optimal installation location [5-67], etc. In order for the abovementioned New Radio Network Topology to function efficiently and effectively, topology management and control technology utilizing AI etc. will be an important factor.
+Furthermore, the following technologies are being examined as the advancement of communication technology using AI: technology to improve delay and reliability in non-orthogonal multiple access (NOMA) [5-73, 5-76], technology that anticipates the changing environment and predicts the propagation environment and communication quality [5-75, 5-76], technology to predict the radio communication quality of millimeter wave/microwave by the physical space information obtained by the depth camera/RGB camera [5-77, 5-78], technology that intelligently switches routes with other wireless technologies that integrate and cooperate based on the predicted propagation environment and communication quality, and technology to keep up with the environmental change by utilizing mobile relay stations [5-79], etc. In order for the above-mentioned New Radio Network Topology to function efficiently and effectively, topology management and control technology utilizing AI etc., will be an important factor.
 The sensing information acquired by utilizing AI is considered to be effective not only for providing to users as added value, but also for network control and parameter optimization in 5G Evolution and 6G, and stable network operation is also possible.
 Thus, AI is also expected to contribute to stable network operation.